AGwillmkawy1/Telco_Churn_Gradio_App-main/Readme.md

 2. Navigate to the project directory.

  ### 2. Setup Virtual Environment
 You need Python3 on your system to setup this app.
-Then you can clone this repo and being at the repo's root :: streamlit sales prediction app> ... follow the steps below:
+Then you can clone this repo and being at the repo's root :: telco churn prediction gradio app> ... follow the steps below:
 * Windows
 ```python
     python -m venv venv; venv\Scripts\activate; python -m pip install -q --upgrade pip; python -m pip install -qr requirements.txt